 - are the result of deeper root causes

-It’s important to know most hazardous conditions in the workplace are the result of the unsafe or inappropriate behaviors that produced them.
+It’s important to know that most hazardous workplace conditions result from the unsafe or inappropriate behaviours that produce them.

 Phase 3: Root Cause Analysis

 - SMS Design Root Causes: Inadequate design of one or more components of the safety management system.
-The design of safety management system policies, plans, programs, processes, procedures and practices is very important to make sure appropriate conditions, activities, behaviors, and practices occur consistently throughout the workplace.
-Design root causes describe the “condition” of the SMS, and ultimately, they contribute to most accidents.
+The design of safety management system policies, plans, programs, processes, procedures and practices is very important to ensure appropriate conditions, activities, behaviors, and practices occur consistently throughout the workplace.
+Design root causes describe the “condition” of the SMS and contribute to most accidents.

-Ultimately, for the SMS to be effective, both the design and implementation must be effective for the SMS to be effective.
+Ultimately, the design and implementation must be effective for the SMS to be effective.

 Assume the SMS Failed

-- unsafe behaviors are the primary surface cause for the vast majority of all workplace accidents;
+- unsafe behaviours are the primary surface cause for the vast majority of all workplace accidents;

-- hazardous conditions are the primary surface cause for a small percentage of workplace accidents; and
+- hazardous conditions are the primary cause of a small percentage of workplace accidents; and

 - uncontrollable (unknowable) “acts of God” account for the remaining very small percentage.

-These statistics imply that, because SMS weaknesses contribute in some way to workplace hazardous conditions and unsafe behaviors, those weaknesses are ultimately responsible for almost all workplace accidents.
-So, the basic assumption should be that, ultimately, most accidents are the result of SMS weaknesses, not unsafe behaviors or hazardous conditions.
+These statistics imply that because SMS weaknesses contribute to hazardous workplace conditions and unsafe behaviours, those weaknesses are ultimately responsible for almost all workplace accidents.
+So, the basic assumption should be that, ultimately, most accidents result from SMS weaknesses, not unsafe behaviours or hazardous conditions.

-To effectively fulfill your responsibilities as an accident investigator, you must not close the investigation until these root causes and solutions have been identified.
+To effectively fulfil your responsibilities as an accident investigator, you must not close the investigation until these root causes and solutions have been identified.